Part 7: Attestations #

 Attestations are how you record the facts you care about in your software supply chain.
 They are the evidence that you have performed certain activities, such as running tests, security scans, or ensuring that a certain requirement is met.

 Kosli allows you to report different types of attestations about artifacts and trails.
-For some types, Kosli will process the evidence you provide and conclude whether the evidence proves compliance or otherwise.
+Kosli will process the evidence you provide and conclude whether the evidence proves compliance or otherwise.

 Let's take a look at how to make attestations to Kosli.

-The following template is expecting 4 attestations, one for each name.
+The following compliance template is expecting 4 attestations, each with its own name

 version: 1